Elections in Uruguay: Presidential elections

 The president and the vice-president are elected on one ballot for a five-year term by the people.

+In Uruguay, a blanket primary election is held in June to elect the national convention of each party, which selects the presidential candidate.
+All parties must participate, however voting is voluntary unlike the other instances in the electoral process.
+The most voted presidential pre-candidate is automatically designated if they reach the absolute majority, or a 40% plurality with a 10% margin over the second most voted candidate.
+The convention also selects the vice-presidential candidate.

-Each party must elect its candidates for President and Vice-President in primary elections, which are usually held in June.
-The selected candidates face the electorate in the general elections in October.
-If no candidate obtains the absolute majority of votes, there is a runoff between the two most-voted candidates.
+General elections are held in October.
+If no presidential candidate obtains the absolute majority of votes, there is a runoff between the two most-voted candidates.

 Parliamentary elections

 The General Assembly (Asamblea General) has two chambers.
 The Chamber of Deputies (Cámara de Diputados) has 99 members, elected for a five-year term by proportional representation with representation from the 19 departments.
 The Chamber of Senators (Cámara de Senadores) has 30 members elected for a five-year term by proportional representation at the national level, plus the Vice-president.

 After the 2019 elections, seven parties are represented in the Chamber of Deputies and four in the Chamber of Senators.